 Parents do not call me to attend meetings with them or do record reviews because their IEP is fantastic.

-While writing IEP goals requires more knowledge than “I want to walk my dog 5 days a week so he loses weight,” all goals have to start with the SMART formula.
+While writing IEP goals requires more knowledge than “I want to walk my dog 5 days a week so he loses weight,” all IEP goals should start with the SMART formula.

 So, what does it mean to be a SMART goal?
 According to, A Guide for Special Educators: How to Develop Effective Goals and Objectives for Children with Disabilities , ensuring that goals are SMART, it is wise to actually use each letter as a guide.
 SMART in SMART goals is actually an acronym.